GridPlus/gridplus-sdk/docs/index.md

 ```
 const schemaCode = 'ETH';
 const opts = {
+    usePermission: true,    // Needs to be true to request automated signature!
     schemaCode,
     params: {
       nonce: null,          // This will be filled in by the SDK